• Skip to primary navigation

 Two or three clusters of flowers will open when the plant blooms.

-Maturity and sunlight, as with many other flowering succulent plants, are the keys to encouraging jade plant flowers.
+As with many other flowering succulent plants, maturity and sunlight are the keys to encouraging jade plant flowers.

 Maturity means patience while the plant grows.

-Sunlight, once the plant matures, becomes the controlling factor for jade plant flowers.
+Once the plant matures, sunlight becomes the controlling factor for jade plant flowers.

 Well, is it true?

-Jade plants like at least four hours but prefer six or more hours of full sunlight per day.
+Jade plants like at least four hours but prefer six or more hours of full sunlight daily.

 Indoors, they grow well with bright filtered light from a south-facing window and two to six hours of direct sunlight.

-Jade plants grown indoors rarely bloom, however, due to lack of sunlight.
+Jade Plant indoor rarely bloom, however, due to lack of sunlight.

 Jade plants grown outdoors with enough sunlight may bloom.